San Lorenzo Valley Museum

 The San Lorenzo Valley Museum is a pair of galleries and education centers created by the San Lorenzo Valley Historical Society "to preserve and share the history of the San Lorenzo Valley".
 Founded in March 1976, it operates as a nonprofit educational institution.
 The Museum's original gallery is located in Boulder Creek.
 An additional gallery is located in nearby Felton.
 The Museum's visitors are admitted without charge.
 Partial funding comes from the California Humanities and the National Endowment for the Humanities (NEH).
 Other funding comes from private and corporate contributions, membership dues, and earned retail revenue.

 Founding

 The origin of the San Lorenzo Valley Museum began when Ralph Wilcox, Walt Bachrach, and John Holm met in March 1976 to establish the Boulder Creek Historical Society.
-They would became the Museum's first Board of Directors.
+They would become the Museum's first Board of Directors.

 The Museum proposed a number of undertakings.
 These included collecting and exhibiting artifacts, gathering historical information, and providing education through the museum and outreach programs.
 The Museum initially was housed on the second floor of an office building in southern Boulder Creek before relocating to its permanent home in the former Grace Episcopal Church.